seanmorris/import-mapper/README.md

 const importMapper = new ImportMapper( globalThis.require.list() );
 ```

+This will map all modules available to `require()` to dynamic imports.

 ### Scalars

 Bare scalar values will be returned as the default export of a module: